 Milk kefir is the perfect dairy culture for home use.

-- It is much easier to maintain then yogurt.
+- It is much easier to make then yogurt.

-- It ferments at room temperature, and you don’t need to preheat the milk before culturing.
+- It ferments at room temperature, and you don’t need to heat the milk before culturing.

 - Milk kefir is a great replacement for buttermilk in baking.